polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 - Adding a new storage item would not require any migration

+---

+A storage migration is necessary whenever a runtime upgrade changes the storage layout or the encoding/interpretation of existing data.
+Even if the underlying data type appears to still "fit" the new storage representation, a migration may be required if the interpretation of the stored values has changed.

+Storage migrations ensure data consistency and prevent corruption during runtime upgrades.
+Below are common scenarios categorized by their impact on storage and migration requirements:

+- Changes Requiring Migration:

+    - Reordering or mutating fields of an existing data type do change the encoded/decoded data representation
+    - Removal of a pallet or storage item warrants cleaning up storage via a migration to avoid state bloat

+- Changes Not Requiring Migration:

+    - Adding a new storage item would not require any migration since no existing data needs transformation
+    - Adding or removing an extrinsic introduces no new interpretation of preexisting data, so no migration is required

 ### Common Cases

 Here are some common scenarios where a storage migration is needed: